konstantine25b/polymarket_algo/src/scheduler/README.md

 After running predictions, the scheduler automatically executes the Auto-Bidder, which:

+1. Checks the wallet balance to ensure sufficient USDC is available
-1. Compares Prophet model predictions with actual Polymarket order book data
+2. Compares Prophet model predictions with actual Polymarket order book data
-2. Calculates differences between predicted and actual market prices
+3. Calculates differences between predicted and actual market prices
-3. Measures the bid-ask spread on each market to determine real trading costs
+4. Measures the bid-ask spread on each market to determine real trading costs
-4. Identifies the best buying opportunities where the "buy-only" edge is highest
+5. Identifies the best buying opportunities where the "buy-only" edge is highest
-5. Places a market buy order for the configured amount (default: 1 USDC)
+6. Places a market buy order for the configured amount (default: 1 USDC)
-6. Provides detailed output about the selected opportunity and order status
+7. Provides detailed output about the selected opportunity and order status

 The auto-bidder is configured to place buy orders, focusing on opportunities with the highest edge after accounting for: